geeofree/geeofree/src/notes/computer-systems/3-DigitalLogicStructures.md

 | PNP | P-Channel | Current flows from the *input* terminal to the *output* terminal |

 ![Terminal differences between BJT and FET](/images/figures/computer-systems/bjt-vs-fet-terminals.png)

+In general, N-Type and P-Type transistors are *complimentary* of each other:

+* N-Type transistors **allows** the flow of current if a given voltage is provided.
+* P-Type transistors **stops** the flow of current if a given voltage is given.

+A common circuit design that takes advantage of these properties of transistors is called the **CMOS (Complimentary Metal-Oxide Semiconductor)** circuit and is the basis for most *Logic Gates*.